ranyeh24/business-website-template/README.md

 # Inazuma - HTML Template for Corporate and Business

 Inazuma is an open-source HTML template created by [Ranyeh](https://www.github.com/ranyeh24).
-It's just personal project fo r personal portfolio.
+This template is a clone of templates I found on the internet with slight adjustments to the design.
+It's just personal project for personal portfolio.

 To begin using this template, just extract the zipped files in any folder you want and run it.